Thunderbird (John Proudstar): Fictional character biography

-During the "Chaos War" storyline, Thunderbird is among the fallen X-Men members (along with Banshee, Moira MacTaggert, Esme and Sophie of the Stepford Cuckoos, and three clones of Multiple Man) to return from the dead after what happened to the death realms.
+During the "Chaos War" storyline, Thunderbird is among the fallen X-Men members (along with Banshee, Moira MacTaggert, Esme and Sophie of the Stepford Cuckoos, and three clones of Multiple Man) who escape from the underworld.
 He remembers the last time he was revived briefly during the events of Necrosha, albeit faintly.
 Thunderbird leads the revived X-Men members to looking for a diary written by Destiny that might hold the key to defeating Amatsu-Mikaboshi while evading Carrion Crow, Eater of the Dead.
-Thunderbird called upon the mythical Thunderbird to get him and his group away from the Carrion Crow.
+Thunderbird called upon the mythical Thunderbird to get him and his group away from Carrion Crow.
 He and the group discover that MacTaggert has been possessed by Destiny's ghost.
-In the aftermath of the defeat of the Chaos King, Thunderbird is returned to the afterlife after reality is restored by Hercules.
+Following the defeat of Amatsu-Mikaboshi, Thunderbird is returned to the afterlife.
 Thunderbird contemplates that his life finally means something and hopes that next time he is resurrected, it will be with Sophie.

 When the X-Men made Krakoa a mutant paradise, the resurrection protocols brought back many dead mutants, including Thunderbird.
 His resurrection is shown in the Trial of Magneto arc (during Reign of X).

+Following his resurrection, John Proudstar pays a visit to the Apache reservation.
+Upon arrival, he learns that some of the reservation's residents were arrested after refusing to give up the mutants who lived there.
+As Thunderbird, John goes to the police station to demand the release of the people from Camp Gozhoo.
+When the sheriff declines, Thunderbird attacks and drives away the punks awaiting to be detained.
+Edwin Martynec arrives with Heritage Initiative operatives, planning to harvest the X-Genes from the Native Americans that he freed.
+Thunderbird subdues Martynec as his grandmother Lozen arrives.
+Thunderbird spares Martynec and throws him towards the Orchis operatives.
+When Martynec taunts Thunderbird, Lozen kicks him in the head as Thunderbird leaves.
+Back on the Apache reservation, Lozen agrees to keep the secret on how Thunderbird was revived.
+They are both visited by Warpath via a Krakoan gate, with Warpath meeting Lozen.